drmohundro/mohundro.com/blog/articles/2009-06-12-find-stringps1--ack-for-powershell.md

 ![Find-String output](http://www.mohundro.com/blog/content/binary/WindowsLiveWriter/FindString.ps1ackforPowerShell_7013/image_4.png)

-Now, this makes… the third post I've had on a Find-String PowerShell script I think.
+Now, this makes... the third post I've had on a Find-String PowerShell script I think.
 At some point, you're going to get tired of this if you haven't already.

 "Is this guy seriously going to post every time he changes the way Find-String works?"